Birstall RFC: History

 The end of this season also saw the Greendogs move home.
 Having played at the local schools for the previous 40 years they moved to their new home at the Midlands Coop Sports Ground in the village, this facility with its brand new pitches were some of the best in Leicestershire and a great place for the club to base its future around.

 Back on the field the following year another sideways move put Birstall in the tougher Midlands 3 (south) where a final day defeat to high flying Stamford saw Birstall suffer their first relegation in a decade.

 The 2019-20 season saw Birstall in Mids 4 (south.)
 With a strong side Birstall made inroads into not only winning the League but also challenged for cups too.
-In the Midlands Junior Vase, Birstall professed all the way to the final where a tight 13-12 win against Clee Hill from Shopshire made them Midlands Champions.
+In the Midlands Junior Vase, Birstall professed all the way to the final where a tight 13-12 win against Clee Hill from Shropshire made them Midlands Champions.
 This meant Birstall were now only one game away from the National final at Twickenham.
 This turned out to be the final action of the season as the Covid-19 Pandemic ended all rugby union in the UK with the season postponed.
 The leagues were decided later in the month as the RFU used calculations to figure out the final standings and Birstall were crowned Champions ahead of second place Northampton Mens Own.

 With Rugby returning after the pandemic, Birstall found themselves promoted into Midlands 3 (North)for the 21/22 season, facing a number of sides for the first time.
 In a tough league including sides from Nottingham, Derby & Lincolnshire, Birstall played a free flowing brand of rugby eventually finishing second to champions Mellish resulting in promotion to Midlands 2 for the first time in their history.

 In the same season Birstall found themselves in the LRU county bowl final for the third consecutive season and fourth time overall having previously lost to Leicester Forest (twice) and Ashby.
 On this occasion Birstall faced Melton RFC and on the fourth time of asking won the LRU county Bowl.